Into the Groove: Background and recording

 "Into the Groove" was written and produced by Madonna and Stephen Bray in 1984.
-Living in Manhattan's East Village at the time, Madonna claimed to have rushed the writing process, motivated by her attraction to a Puerto Rican neighbor.
+Living in Manhattan's East Village at the time, Madonna said she rushed the writing process, motivated by her attraction to a Puerto Rican neighbor.
 Inspired by the liberating nature of the dance floor and her background as a dancer, she described the track as a reflection of self-expression through music.
 The track was initially conceived for Cheyne, a teenage protégé of DJ Mark Kamins, with a demo funded by Kamins himself.
-Around the same time, director Susan Seidelman cast Madonna in the film Desperately Seeking Susan, drawn by her growing profile in New York’s downtown music scene.
-While filming a scene at Danceteria, a dance song was needed; Madonna suggested "Into the Groove" and, together with Bray, reworked the lyrics and structure of the original demo for inclusion in the film.
-Kamins was angered by the decision, as Madonna had not informed him she planned to use the song herself.
+Around the same time, director Susan Seidelman cast Madonna in the film Desperately Seeking Susan, drawn by her growing profile in New York's downtown music scene.
+While filming a scene at Danceteria, a dance song was needed, and Madonna suggested "Into the Groove" and, together with Bray, reworked the lyrics and structure of the original demo for inclusion in the film.
+Kamins was angered by the decision because Madonna had not told him she planned to use the song herself.
 She later defended the move, saying, "I'm tough, I'm ambitious and I know exactly what I want.
 If that makes me a bitch, that's okay".

 Recording took place at New York's Sigma Sound Studios.
 Bray developed the song's instrumental base, while Madonna handled the final lyrical elements.
-During a creative impasse with the bridge, Madonna spontaneously sang the line "Live out your fantasy here with me", which solved the musical issue.
+During a creative impasse with the bridge, Madonna spontaneously sang the line "Live out your fantasy here with me", resolving the musical issue.
 Though featured in Desperately Seeking Susan, the song was excluded from the official soundtrack due to contractual restrictions; Madonna was signed to Sire Records (Warner Bros.), while the soundtrack was issued through Varèse Sarabande, a Universal Music label.
 "Into the Groove" was instead included in the 1985 international reissue of Madonna's second studio album Like a Virgin (1984), and later appeared on several of her compilations, including You Can Dance (1987), The Immaculate Collection (1990), Celebration (2009), and Finally Enough Love: 50 Number Ones (2022).